 The jury is comprised of one Aspen Institute stakeholder, a literary scholar or social scientist, an Aspen Words stakeholder, and two notable authors who have written fiction that aligns with the goals of this prize.
 They will read the twenty longlisted titles and determine the five finalists and the winner.
 The longlist will be determined by a preliminary Selection Committee.

-The Selection Committee is responsible for narrowing down the total submissions (there were 144 in 2017) to create the longlist.
+The Selection Committee is responsible for narrowing down the total submissions to create the longlist.

 In 2018 Douglas Farrar joined the Carnegie Endowment for International Peace where he directs media outreach and Congressional affairs.
 He previously was Assistant Director of Public Affairs at the Aspen Institute and former Associate Publisher of IDEAS: The Magazine of the Aspen Institute.
 Prior to that, he was Senior Associate at the Aspen Institute Congressional Program and before coming to the Institute, Douglas worked from 2007 until 2012 in the U.S. House of Representatives as a communications and policy adviser to two members of Congress including a senior member of the House Appropriations Committee.